 The Statistical Laboratory, which forms part of the department, was the first statistics unit created in the country.
 It dates from 1933 and is still in operation.
 We are one of the largest departments of statistics in the nation (and in the world).
-As of today, we have about 38 faculty (depending on how you count) and 140 graduate students.
+As of today, we have about 40 faculty (depending on how you count) and 140 graduate students.
 During any one year, anywhere between 10 and 20 graduate students receive their PhD in Statistics.
 Our Graduate Program in Statistics is consistently in the Top 20 according to national rankings by the National Research Council and in the US News & World Report Graduate Program Rankings (although the value and accuracy of these rankings is highly debatable).
 Recent graduates from our program have gone on to work in industry (Amazon, Boeing, Disney, Google), national labs (NASA Jet Propulsion Lab, Los Alamos National Labs, Pacific Northwest National Labs), and academia (University of Nebraska-Lincoln, North Carolina State University, Carleton College).

-Regardless of your interests, you will find that we offer a wide range of courses from which to choose and that our faculty, staff and students are involved in research projects in areas that range from nano-technology to survey sampling.
+Regardless of your interests, you will find that we offer a wide range of courses from which to choose and that our faculty, staff and students are involved in research projects in areas that range from forensic statistics to survey sampling to bioinformatics.
 Strong research groups in bioinformatics and computational biology, statistics for engineering and physical sciences, social and survey statistics and public policy, education, data visualization and statistical computing, environmental and spatial statistics, statistical theory and probability and many others provide a rich educational environment and a lot of different options for you.

 If you decide to submit an application (and we hope you will), please read the Graduate School Admissions FAQ and the Departmental Graduate Admissions FAQ, to find all the forms and other information you will need.
 We offer financial aid in the form of teaching or research assistantships.
 In addition, through funding from the National Science Foundation and other sources, we have been able to offer generous fellowships to particularly strong applicants.
 While we accept applications essentially year-round, your chances of receiving funding are better if you apply before January 15th for fall term enrollment.

-We hope that you find answers to all of your questions, but if you don’t, please don’t hesitate to contact any of the students, faculty or staff in the department.
-In particular, the Director of Graduate Education and Graduate Admissions Chair, Dr. Mark Kaiser [send e-mail], will be delighted to hear from you.
+We hope that you find answers to all of your questions, but if you don’t, please don’t hesitate to contact any of the students, faculty, or staff in the department.
+For general questions, please contact us at firstname.lastname@example.org.